theolivenbaum/resin/README.md

 # &#9084; Resin

-Resin is a search engine library and service that can search through any vector space.
+Resin is a search library and service that can help you search through any vector space.
 It uses hardware accelerated vector operations from
-[MathNet](https://github.com/mathnet/mathnet-numerics) to build and scan indices.
+[MathNet](https://github.com/mathnet/mathnet-numerics) to build indices of your data that you may then scan with ease, progammatically or by using the built-in HTTP API.

 Resin includes a web query GUI, a HTTP JSON API and an embeddable API for reading, writing and analyzing your data.